 10 Artists Who Hated Their Biggest Hit

-Sinead O'Connor announced she'll no longer sing "Nothing Compares 2 U" because she doesn't emotionally identify with the song.
+Sinead O'Connor announced in March 2015 that she'll no longer sing "Nothing Compares 2 U" because she doesn't emotionally identify with the song.
 O'Connor is hardly the first artist to grow tired of a signature hit.

 1. Radiohead, “Creep”

 Thom Yorke nicknamed Radiohead’s first swing at the Top 40 “crap” and steadfastly refuses to trot the song into their regular live performance rotation.
 Guitarist Jonny Greenwood confessed his dislike for the song during recording; he tried to sabotage the song by hitting “the guitar hard—really hard.”

 The volatile Yorke actively and belligerently loathes the band’s first foray into the mainstream—at one concert in Montreal, he quashed a fan request to play “Creep” by lambasting his audience with a, “f*** off, we’re tired of it.”